Best Hardside Luggage – Top Choices In 2020!

 The handles are among the first elements to break on luggage, so you should check their quality before making any purchases.

 If you have collapsible handles, they should extend and collapse with ease without getting jammed.
 Any side handles and shoulder straps present should be equally durable.

 Try lifting the bag using the carry handle.
 Does it feel smooth and comfortable?
 Cheap and less durable handles are often edgy and uncomfortable.
-Also, check that the handle is firmly attached to the case, and that any seems appear robust.
+Also, check that the handle is firmly attached to the case and that any seems to appear robust.

 Another vital component that you ought to check is the zipper.
 After all, your suitcase won’t be of any use if the zipper isn’t working.
 Poorly-made zippers might break within the first few days, and if they break in the middle of your trip, they’ll cause massive inconvenience.

 Follow these tips to select quality zippers for your luggage:

 Bigger zippers simply hold up better than slim ones.
 Some manufacturers state the size of the zippers, a #10 zipper is a good choice for luggage.

 For the handle, make sure the seams attaching the zipper look robust, and there are no loose ends.

 Opt for water-resistant zippers

 Even though a hardside luggage is good at protecting delicate items, it’s advisable to go for waterproof zipper systems.
 This way, you’re guaranteed that no water or moisture will accidentally get into your bag and damage your belongings.